Luz Noceda: Season 3

-Epilogue
+Luz and her friends live with Camila for a few months while trying to return to the Demon Realm.
+During which Luz returns to school and her friends stay home and attempt to learn how to live in the Human Realm.
+However, Luz still feels guilty helping Belos rise to power and has developed severe self-loathing, intending to stay in the Human Realm permanently to protect her friends.
+Luz and her friends return to the Boiling Isles, only to find that the Collector, a godlike entity, has taken over the Boiling Isles in their absence.
+Luz and her mother have a heart-to-heart that leads to Luz realizing that the one thing she wanted in life was to be understood.
+This triggers the hatching of her own palisman, a shapeshifting snake that she names Stringbean.
+Belos, having survived the sigil and the Collector's attack, possesses the Titan, whose corpse makes up the Boiling Isles.
+Belos corrupts the Titan, using its power to cover the Boiling Isles in mold.
+Luz sacrifices herself to protect the Collector from Belos and wakes up in the inbetween, where she meets the Titan's spirit.
+Before fully dying, the Titan gives Luz his power, allowing her to overcome Belos and separate him from the Titan's heart.
+Belos survives, but is stomped to death by a vengeful Eda, King, and Raine Whispers - whose body he had possessed earlier.

 Due to the Titan's spirit dying, Luz's glyphs no longer function.
 Despite this, she spends time in the Isles working on reconstruction efforts, during which the Collector creates a new portal.
 On her 18th birthday, Luz packs up to attend Eda's university and is surprised by a "King-ceañera" due to missing the past three birthdays while restoring the Isles.
 It is here where King informs her about a new set of glyphs that he created.
 She is joined by her friends, family, and allies as the Collector puts on one last light show before he leaves for the stars.

 Reception

 Luz's character was received positively.
 She was described by Ashby Emily as a teen who "aligns herself with a witch and a demon" to fulfil her dream to become a witch, and praised her character, with some calling her a "fantasy-loving human".
 Others praised the plotlines of episodes where Luz explored the magic school and met other witches of the same age, and the growing romantic relationship between Luz and Amity.

 In the season 1 episode "Enchanting Grom Fright", Luz and Amity dance together for the first time.
 After it was confirmed that Luz was bisexual, actress Lili Reinhart, who plays Grace in Chemical Hearts, welcomed the development, saying that often people have told her that being bisexual is "a phase", and felt validated by Luz's character.